hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 ## Launching Hyprland

-Hyprland can be executed by typing `hyprland` in your tty.
+Hyprland can be executed by typing `Hyprland` in your tty.

 {{< callout type=warning >}}